Capiz: Air

 Roxas Airport is an airport serving the general area of Roxas City, the provincial capital.
 The airport is classified as a Class 1 principal airport, by the Civil Aviation Authority of the Philippines.
-Roxas Airport has 3 flights daily and 4 flights on selected days courtesy of Philippine Airlines, Cebu Pacific and Tiger Air Philippines.
+Roxas Airport has 3 flights daily and 4 flights on selected days courtesy of Philippine Airlines, Cebu Pacific and AirAsia Philippines.

 Land

 The primary transportation vehicle used in Roxas City and other municipalities in Capiz is the tricycle.
 Travel between municipalities is typically by jeepney, vans and Ceres operated buses.
 "Capiz Cab", the city's taxi that plies Roxas City and the 16 municipalities of the Capiz.
 Capiz Cabs are the first receipt-issuing taxis in the Philippines apart from those operating out of Ninoy Aquino International Airport.

+The Iloilo-Capiz-Aklan Expressway (ICAEx) is a proposed expressway on Panay Island that will connect the province to neighboring provinces of Iloilo and Aklan.

 Sea

 Inter and provincial mobility of residents and their cargo is serviced by vans, buses and jeepneys.
 Sea transportation (cargo vessel) is served by Moreta Lines plying the route of Roxas to Manila.
 Roll On-Roll Off (Ro-Ro) are served by two shipping companies namely Super Shuttle Roro 2 and 2GO to fetch passengers from Roxas City to Batangas City via Odiongan, Romblon.

 Inter-island shipping is also served from Roxas City to the following locations such as: Balud, Masbate; Mandaon, Masbate; Sibuyan Island, Romblon; Cadiz, Negros Occidental; Guimaras Island; and Estancia, Iloilo.